Azure DevOps

 Steps to Approve a Request (Entra Admin) in Azure AD

-Once approved, the user who initially tried to connect Azure DevOps can repeat the same steps in Option #1 or Option #2 to connect Azure DevOps to Antenna.
+Once approved, the user who initially tried to connect Azure DevOps can repeat the steps in whichever connection option you chose to connect Azure DevOps to Antenna.

 If your organization requires Admin approval to install Enterprise Apps into Azure AD, follow these instructions to approve the application.